MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls-protocols.md

        Enable the URL Handling API experiment
     :::image-end:::

 URL Handling is also an origin trial in Microsoft Edge.
-Navigate to [Enroll your site in an origin trial][OriginTrials] to learn more.
+Learn [how to enroll your site in an origin trial][OriginTrials].

 ### Define which URLs your app handles